khayll/knocktype/README.md

 }
 ```

-To get hold of the singleton instance, use:
+To get the reference for the singleton instance, just simply use `new`, in the background this will create the sinlgeton instance, or it will return the reference.

 ```javascript
 import HttpService from '../../services/HttpService';